Mwnt, Holy Cross Church

 Residents of Mwnt were known for living long lives.
 One example is the grave of William Thomas, near the church doorway.
 Thomas died in 1843 at the age of 101.
 Nearby is the grave of Rachel Rhosfach, who died at 100, and her husband William, who lived to the age of 98.

-Mwnt is located on a minor road about 3 miles north-east of Cardigan.
+Mwnt is located on a minor road about three miles north-east of Cardigan.
 From Cardigan, you can take the A287 coastal road to Penparc and turn left on the minor road signposted to Mwnt, or take the B4548 from central Cardigan and turn right as you leave the town on the minor road towards Mwnt.

 The only parking is a National Trust pay and display.
 There is also a seasonal cafe and restaurant at the top of the steps that lead down to Mwnt beach.
 If you prefer to arrive on foot, you're in luck, for the church is directly on the Wales Coast Path.

 Mwnt Church is a delight to visit.
 The beautiful coastal location is simply stunning, and the low stone building exudes an air of antiquity.
 The internal furnishings are very simple, but the medieval font and remnants of the 15th-century rood loft hint at the age of this beautiful historic building.
-The church is usually open daylight hours and is well worth an visit.
+The church is usually open daylight hours and is well worth a visit.
 It is also open for regular services in July and August and for special services at other times.

 Address: Mwnt Bay, Cardigan, Ceredigion, Wales, SA43 1QH